Table of Contents

 If you are pregnant and have a family history of clubfoot, you may want to meet with a genetic counselor.
 He or she will be able to tell you more about the chances that your baby will have clubfoot.

 How is clubfoot diagnosed?

 In most cases, clubfoot is diagnosed after your baby is born.
 Your doctor will be able to identify clubfoot based on the appearance of your baby’s foot.
-Sometimes after a visual inspection of the foot, he or she may also order an X-ray to confirm the diagnosis.
+Sometimes after a visual inspection of the foot, they may also order an X-ray to confirm the diagnosis.